 Potassium Bromide (KBr).

 The availability of Chlorine is in various different forms.

 - Dry granular state

 The most common form in which they are being used is the chlorine tablets.
-Usually pool owners use an automatic or floating feeder and this is probably the least cost option for pool or spa maintenance.
+Usually, pool owners use an automatic or floating feeder and this is probably the least-cost option for or spa or pool maintenance.

 If I detail about bromine then this is also pretty similar to that of chlorine, comes in granules, and is dispersed in a similar way.